All ingredients are individually packaged, but our central facility

 Bake Flatbreads and Dress Arugula

-Place flatbreads directly on oven rack with prepared baking sheet on rack below to catch any drips.
-Bake until cheese bubbles, 8-10 minutes.
+Place flatbreads directly on oven rack, with prepared baking sheet on rack below to catch any drips.
+Bake until cheese bubbles, 5-7 minutes.

 While flatbreads bake, place arugula in a mixing bowl.
 Toss with 1 tsp. olive oil and a pinch of salt and pepper.

-Plate dish as pictured on front of card, garnishing with walnuts.
+Plate dish as pictured on front of card, garnishing flatbreads with walnuts and arugula.
 Bon appétit!